eduwallet/veramo-agent/README.md

 The `extends` attribute is removed from the output if it was present.

 If a credential supports a status list implementation, the status list options can be configured in the metadata.
-Like with the `extends` attribute, this configuration is removed from the metadata output:
+Like with the `extends` attribute, this configuration is removed from the metadata output.
+Please see `docs/StatusList.md` for more information on statuslists.

 ### Issuers